 The route selected by Dawn to transport its waste includes a narrow, winding and hilly highway which serves as the primary route for Tribal members and employees travelling to and from the Spokane Indian Reservation.
-The Tribe presently is contesting selection of this route, and has submitted to the State of Washington the enclosed document entitled "Traffic Safety Study, State Route 231, Reardan to Ford, Dawn Mining Mill Site Closure Proposal," which are formal comments prepared by a Tribal traffic safety consultant on a State conducted study, and which are to be considered as additional Tribal comments regarding the proposed actions at SLAPS and HISS.
+The Tribe presently is contesting selection of this route, and has submitted to the State of Washington the enclosed document entitled "Traffic Safety Study, State Route 231, Reardan to Ford, Dawn Mining Mill Site Closure Proposal," which are formal comments prepared by a Tribal traffic safety consultant on a State conducted study, and which are to be considered as additional Tribal comments regarding the proposed actions at SLDS.

 In general, the issues of trust responsibility raised in the above section concerning threats to human health and natural resources apply equally to the traffic threats Dawn's plan poses to Tribal membership.
-Although traffic impacts are considered in the EE/CA documents, the guiding principles of the 1994 Executive Memorandum are not satisfied.
+Although traffic and transportation impacts are considered in the FS/PP documents, the guiding principles of the 1994 Executive Memorandum are not satisfied.
 The Tribe must be consulted with on a government-to-government basis and impacts to the Tribe must be assessed prior to implementation of the plan.

 In assessing these impacts, the following must be considered.
 According to Washington data, nearly one-half of the accidents studied along Dawn's route result in death or injury.
 Dawn's proposal will increase large truck traffic on State Route 231 by 400% to 600%.
 Large trucks, during the period in which the State's studies provide such statistics, represented nearly one-sixth of the accidents in this corridor.
 A particularly winding stretch of this route is in a canyon adjacent to a stream which flows onto the Spokane reservation, and represents an area in which nearly one-fourth of the accidents studied along Dawn's preferred route occurred.
 Spills of radioactive waste from accidents in either this canyon or at a dangerous bridge which crosses the Spokane River will result in contamination of critical Tribal waters and other resources.
+The terse statement in the FS/PP that "[a]dverse effects on surface water and groundwater related to transportation are unlikely except in the event of an accident" are far from satisfying.
 Beyond an assessment of these issues, the Tribe, consistent with the Presidential Memorandum and the United States' trust responsibility, is entitled to consultation.